 What’s clear to me is that we’re in the early stages of NFTs powering decentralized social networks and we need better tools to filter important and relevant information from these communities that stretches beyond tracking hundreds of Discord channels.

-It’s also clear to me that we’ll see meaningful collaboration within these communities — members will collaborate in a digitally native way and be rewarded by their fellow community members or from the “treasury” where many of the high quality NFT communities are very well capitalized.
+It’s also clear to me that we’ll see meaningful collaboration within these communities — members will collaborate in a digitally native way and be rewarded by their fellow community members or from the “treasury” (or DAO) where many of the high quality NFT communities are very well capitalized.

-Merching of Digital and Physical
+Merging of Digital and Physical

 I also think that many physical craft products, tickets and collectibles will have companion NFTs and we are already seeing these patterns emerge.
 These NFTs will represent legal ownership and act as “digital papers” for the products.